23977

 Premesh Lalu

-Lalu has published widely in academic journals on historical discourse and the study of the humanities, and is a regular contributor of public opinion pieces on the arts and humanities.
+Premesh Lalu is a founding director of the Centre for Humanities Research, and principle investigator of the DSI-NRF Flagship on Critical Thought in African Humanities at the University of the Western Cape.
+Lalu has published widelyon historical discourse and the study of the humanities and is a regular contributor of public-opinion pieces on the arts and humanities.
 His articles have appeared in History and Theory, Journal of Southern African Studies, Critical Times, Kronos: Southern African Histories, Economic and Political Weekly and the South African Historical Journal.
-His book, The Deaths of Hintsa: Post-apartheid South Africa and the Shape of Recurring Pasts (2009) was included in the Alan Paton longlist in 2010.

-He is also co-editor of Remains of the Social: Desiring the Post-apartheid (Wits University Press, 2017), co-editor of Becoming UWC: Reflections, Pathways, and Unmaking Apartheid’s Legacies, and a forthcoming edited volume with Patricia Hayes and G. Arunima, Love and Revolution in the Twentieth-Century Colonial and Postcolonial World (Palgrave, forthcoming).
-A current book project, Undoing Apartheid, is under review at Polity Press in the UK.
-Lalu is a board member of the International Consortium of Humanities Centres and Institutes, Advisory Board Member of Kate Hamburger Kollegs in Munich, Akademie Schloss Solitude in Stuttgart, and past chairperson of the Handspring Trust for Puppetry in Education.
+Lalu is co-editor of Remains of the Social: Desiring the Post-apartheid (Wits University Press, 2017), co-editor of Becoming UWC: Reflections, Pathways, and Unmaking Apartheid’s Legacies, and a forthcoming edited volume with Patricia Hayes and G. Arunima, Love and Revolution in the Twentieth-Century Colonial and Postcolonial World (Palgrave).

 On location studio portraits Sumathi Ramaswamy, Ph.D.